2007 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse Of The 2007 Presidential Dollar

-Don Everhart designed a common reverse used across all Presidential Dollar coins.
-The design presents an upward-looking perspective of the Statue of Liberty, positioned in the bottom right quadrant of the coin.
+Don Everhart designed a common reverse shared across all Presidential Dollar coins — an upward-looking view of the Statue of Liberty in the bottom right quadrant.
+The denomination “$1” appears beneath Liberty’s arm, and “UNITED STATES OF AMERICA” curves around the rim.

 Other Features Of The 2007 Presidential Dollar

 The coins measure 26.5 millimeters in diameter and weigh 8.1 grams.
-Despite their golden appearance, they contain no precious metal.
-The composition consists of 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel.
+Despite their golden appearance, they contain no precious metal whatsoever — these are not gold coins.

-The edge carries incused lettering—a feature not seen on circulating U.S. coins since the Saint-Gaudens Double Eagle ended in 1933.
-Inscriptions include the year, mint mark (P, D, or S), “IN GOD WE TRUST,” “E PLURIBUS UNUM,” and 13 five-pointed stars representing the original colonies.
-This edge lettering later sparked controversy and became central to several valuable error varieties.
+The edge carries incused lettering — the first circulating U.S. coin with edge inscriptions since the Saint-Gaudens Double Eagle ended in 1933.
+On 2007 issues, the edge includes: the year, mint mark (P, D, or S), “IN GOD WE TRUST,” “E PLURIBUS UNUM,” and 13 five-pointed stars for the original colonies.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)